StackVista/stackstate-docs/configure/health/health-synchronization.md

 {% endtab %}

 {% tab title="Transactional Increments model" %}
-The `TRANSACTIONAL_INCREMENTS` consistency model is designed to be used on streaming systems where only incremental changes are communicated to StackState.
+Use the `TRANSACTIONAL_INCREMENTS` consistency model on streaming systems where only incremental changes are communicated to StackState.
 As there is no repetition of data, data consistency is upheld by ensuring that at-least-once delivery is guaranteed across the entire pipeline.
 To detect whether any data is missing, StackState requires that both a checkpoint and the previous checkpoint are communicated together with the `check_states`.
 This model requires strict control across the whole pipeline to guarantee no data loss.

 **Use this model when:** The external monitoring system doesn't have access to the total external checks state, but only works on an event based approach.